methodphoto/mincc/data/2017/broadway-and-horton.md

 ---
 year: "2017"
 serialNumber: "0490"
-game: "Broadway & Horton"
+game: "Broadway and Horton"
-title: "Broadway & Horton -v- The Min"
+title: "Broadway and Horton -v- The Min"
-gameLocation: "Horton Cross"
+gameLocation: "The Pound"
 gameDate: "07/07/2017"
 shortReport: "Broadway won the toss and batted first scoring 164 all out in 35 overs.
 The Min replied with 132 all out in 33.4 overs"
 result: "Broadway retained The Ashes by 32 runs"